CaptnClementine/gene_code_tools/README.md

 In the main file **gene_code_main_operations** you can find 3 most important functions**:**

 - [ ]  filter_dna
-    - Filter a dictionary of FASTQ sequences based on various criteria.
+    - Filter a file with dictionaries of FASTQ sequences based on various criteria.
 - [ ]  run_amino_analyzer
     - Perform basic protein analytics.
 - [ ]  run_dna_rna_tools